Alvin76/Minesweeper-OOD-class/README.md

-randaimzsr funtion
+randomizer funtion
-  inlizies the game
+  initializes the game

-counter / sorce
+counter / score
   fines the numbers for the mines

 input function
   use type in values

 blank space
-  all ajeasent spaces are checked
+  all adjacent spaces are checked

-valadator function
+validator function

 main function
   win / lose conditions